dipankardas011/dipankardas-portfolio/content/diary/Aug23.md

 description = "Let's talk about my August 2023"
 +++

+# Date 2023-08-20
+1. accomplishment able to do mocking and seperation of civogo client from the actual code base for more easy testing
+2. DSA problem
+3. Marketing course

 # Date 2023-08-19
 1. done ksctl docs website updates
 2. internship